 The configuration of the CA system as well as any modification and upgrade is documented and controlled.
-There is a mechanism for detecting unauthorized modification to the CA software or configuration.
-A formal configuration management methodology is used for installation and ongoing maintenance of the CA system.
-The CA software, when first loaded, is verified as being that supplied from the vendor, with no modifications, and be the version intended for use.
+There is a mechanism for detecting an unauthorized modification to the CA software or configuration.
+A formal configuration management methodology is used for the installation and ongoing maintenance of the CA system.
+The CA software, when first loaded, is verified as being supplied by the vendor, with no modifications, and is the version intended for use.